Skip to main content

 Perhaps the most significant operational change for agents in late 2025 is the extension of Days on Market (DOM).
 The median DOM has risen to approximately 45 days, up from around 40 days the previous year.

-Metric Late 2025 Status Year-Over-Year Change Implication
+Metric January 2026 Status Year-Over-Year Change Implication

 This shift to a 45-day average requires a fundamental adjustment in listing strategy.
 A home that sits for three weeks is no longer a "stigmatized" property; it is simply a normal listing.
 Agents must manage seller expectations aggressively to prevent panic price reductions in the first 30 days.
 It also means that marketing campaigns must be sustained.
 A "Just Listed" blast is no longer sufficient; a property requires a 60-day marketing lifecycle to ensure it reaches the right buyer pool.